Andrusyshyn-Orest/Facilitation-of-the-theorem-proving-in-Coq-using-transformer/README.md

           "raw_valid_archive"              : "./dataset_valid.zip"     # path to the archived valid data
       }
       ```
-      Notebooks and script already contain default parameters from our experiment of training n06 model (you have to load dataset_train.zip and dataset_valid.zip into the Colab environment).
+      Notebooks and script already contain default parameters from our experiment of training n06 model (to run notebook you have to load dataset_train.zip and dataset_valid.zip into the Colab environment).
 To use config file in notebook set config_file global variable to the corresponding path.
       Script usage is the following:
       ```
       Usage